awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 ## Console<a name="AuroraMySQL.Migrating.RDSMySQL.Import.Console"></a>

-You can migrate a DB snapshot of an Amazon RDS MySQL DB instance to create an Aurora MySQL DB cluster\.
-The new Aurora MySQL DB cluster is populated with the data from the original Amazon RDS MySQL DB instance\.
+You can migrate a DB snapshot of an RDS for MySQL DB instance to create an Aurora MySQL DB cluster\.
+The new Aurora MySQL DB cluster is populated with the data from the original RDS for MySQL DB instance\.
 The DB snapshot must have been made from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.
 For information about creating a DB snapshot, see [Creating a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

 If the DB snapshot is not in the AWS Region where you want to locate your data, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
 For information about copying a DB snapshot, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.